|

 to produce, warehouse, and ship stacks of prepaid wireless cards that

-I can't speak to what all of the carriers do, I do know that the
+I can't speak to what all of the carriers have done in the past, I do

-industry standard process is to produce the cards cold, store them in
+industry standard process was to produce the cards cold, store them in

 the warehouse cold, and even ship them to the stores cold.